Dog Bites: Painful and Emotionally Scarring

 - Track down information about a strange dog including owner information and histories of attacks and immunizations.

 Don't ignore any physical, psychological or emotional damage brought on by a dog bite.
 If you or a family member has suffered from a dog's attack or any other premises liability or personal injury, please contact the Law Offices of Diana Santa Maria, P.A. for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.